 Coding

-To test whether sellers’ discretionary enforcement of their return policies systematically disadvantages African-American consumers, each store’s formal return policy was collected and coded as: (1) requiring receipts for all returns; (2) allowing for exchange only absent a receipt; or (3) allowing for store credit or exchange absent a receipt (while requiring receipts for refunds).
+To test whether sellers’ discretionary enforcement of their return policies systematically discriminates against African-American consumers, each store’s formal return policy was collected and coded as: (1) requiring receipts for all returns; (2) allowing for an exchange only if there was no receipt; or (3) allowing for store credit or exchange absent a receipt (while requiring receipts for refunds).

 I then noted, based on testers’ reports, whether the store clerk or manager adhered to the formal policy, deviated from the formal policy in favor of consumers, or deviated from the formal policy to the detriment of consumers.
 Table 2 presents the full coding scheme.